zhiming99/rpc-frmwrk/README.md

 1. Created a new branch `multihop` for the newly added changes.
 It will take some time to get stable, and then I will merge back to the `master` branch.

 [`Tue 21 Jan 2020 06:53:13 PM Beijing`]
 1. The replacement of `ip address` with `connection handle` has turned out not a trivial change, and has escalated to a major change.
-I need to bring the pirority of `multi-hop routing` ahead of the `websocket` support for now.
+I need to bring the pirority of `multihop routing` ahead of the `websocket` support for now.
 This is a major upgrade of the router module, which enables associations of two or more devices/controlers in a hierarchical tree, and enable the client to `RPC` to a number of remote servers via a `path` string.

 [`Mon 06 Jan 2020 12:04:26 PM Beijing`]
 1. I need to replace the `ip address` with a opaque `connection handle` for the upcoming support of websocket, since `ip address` is no longer the only address format to locate the server.
 It is the bottom half of an earlier change which replaced `ip address` with the `port id` on the `bridge` side.
 The `reqfwdr` and `dbusprxy` are the target modules for this time.